Trust and security

 GoodHuman is hosted in Google Cloud, giving us access to additional security measures including Identity-Aware Proxy, Google Cloud firewalls, disaster recovery plans and more.

-Your data is stored locally in Australia data centres and encrypted in transit and at rest.
+Your data is stored locally in Australia data centres.
+The GoodHuman database and back-ups (performed daily) are encrypted at rest with AES-256.
+All data in transit is protected with TLS.

 GoodHuman is a 100% cloud-based infrastructure — we have no on-premise infrastructure.
 GoodHuman operates via a modern, auto-scaling microservices architecture that is managed by code.
 All API endpoints require authentication to access, which is strictly enforced through integration with Firebase Authentication.
 Our fully-documented change control process is utilised for any infrastructure changes.